Assad Is Not Syria. Part 4: Gangster to Genocidal Fraudster.

 In the mid-1990s she got an MA in Archaeology as a mature student, and then spent 10 years working in Syria and other countries in the Middle East as an archaeologist.
 Her statement on Syria is oddly contradictory, out dated and inaccurate.
 Her attitude is orientalist and unconsciously racist, evoking the colonial idea that so called “backward” people are better off under dictatorial rule.

 She was wearing a red poppy in memory of those who died defeating Nazism in the Second World War, and a white poppy in memory I assume of those who died pointlessly in the First World War.
-She has campaigned for a long time for civil liberties in the UK against an increasingly surveillance state, and publicises her attendance of Amnesty International meetings at the UK House of Lords.
+She has campaigned for a long time for civil liberties in the UK against an increasingly surveillance orientated state, and publicizes her attendance of Amnesty International meetings at the UK House of Lords.
 Some people it seems deserve freedom from repression more than others.
-This is the racist reactionary dogma that many influential equality minded progressives preach.
+This is the racist reactionary dogma that many influential (who claim to be) equality minded progressives preach.

 The Assad regime has been responsible for mass terror and extortion since the military coup in 1970.
 It has also been responsible with previous regimes, for some material progress (although this is exaggerated in official statistics) and for putting up a patchy resistance to the territorial expansion of Zionist Israel.
 Any government has to justify itself to its population.
 The Assad clique have taken the attitude that Syria is their private estate, in which the population must earn privileges.